 Caltech provides a variety of routes, most of them informal, by which students may bring complaints to consideration and resolution.
-In academic matters, for example, they may begin with faculty-student conversations and may extend to the deans, the division chairs, the registrar, or to various committees having faculty and student members.
-Undergraduate housing matters are dealt with by house officers, the Resident Associates, the IHC, and the assistant vice president for student life.
-The dean of graduate studies is often of assistance in resolving graduate student matters.
-As the Institute officers responsible for the supervision of many Student Affairs offices, the vice president for student affairs staff may be the appropriate persons to appeal to in case of unresolved complaints involving those offices.
-The Graduate Student Council and ASCIT may become involved in important complaints, and sometimes ad hoc groups are formed to make recommendations.
+For example, in academic matters, students may begin with faculty-student conversations that may extend to the deans, the option representatives, the division chairs, the registrar, or to various committees having faculty and student members.
+Non-academic matters can be dealt with informally by student leaders, resident associates, the residence life coordinators, the deans, and other student affairs offices.
+The Graduate Student Council (GSC) and the Associated Students of the California Institute of Technology (ASCIT) may become involved in some complaints, and sometimes ad hoc groups are formed to make recommendations.

-The grievance procedure is intended to deal with complaints by currently enrolled students for which reasonable efforts by the available informal routes have not led to an acceptable resolution, and which do not fall within the jurisdiction of the Honor System.
+The Problem-Resolution Process (Process) is intended to deal with complaints by currently enrolled students for which reasonable efforts by the available informal routes have not lead to an acceptable resolution and which do not fall within the jurisdiction of other Policies or the Honor System.